-Over 29 seasons, the Flying Dutch have finished third or higher in the conference standings every year.
-The 2017 Flying Dutch placed first in the MIAA seasonal standings, finished first in the NCAA Great Lakes Regional and were 19th at the NCAA Division III championships.
+Over 31 seasons, the Flying Dutch have finished third or higher in the conference standings every year.
+The 2019 Flying Dutch placed first in the MIAA seasonal standings five years in a row, finished fourth in the NCAA Great Lakes Regional and were 24th at the NCAA Division III championships.

 A professor of kinesiology, Northuis is also the head coach of the men's cross country team and assistant coach for the men's and women's track & field teams.
 He is active in the College Cross Country Coaches Association and has served on the NCAA Division III advisory committee for cross country and track & field.

 A 1982 Hope graduate, Northuis won the 1979 Hope Cross Country Invitational and the 1980 MIAA cross country championship.
 He finished in the top five at the MIAA meet each of his four years.
 He was among the nation's top small college cross country runners, finishing 27th as both a junior and senior at the NCAA Division III national championship meet.

 In track, Northuis won the 5,000 meter run at the 1980 MIAA Field Day.
 He is still the Hope record holder in the 3,000 meter steeplechase and six-mile run.

 Northuis earned the Masters degree in exercise physiology at the University of Michigan and received the Ph.D. in exercise science from the University of Minnesota.

 He and his wife, Pam Bulthouse, a 1981 Hope College graduate, have five children, Anders, Elizabeth, Klare, Madalyn, and Michaela.